 With our customers

-In France, Societe Generale is committed to having rapid if not immediate solutions in place, in the event of disputes, to ensure customer satisfaction and that their claims are monitored.
+In France, Societe Generale is committed to finding immediate and durable mediation solutions, in the event of disputes, to ensure customer satisfaction and that their claims are monitored.

-Within each of the main customer segments serviced by our Retail Banking network in France (individual, professional and corporate customers), Societe Generale, its specialised subsidiaries (Sogecap, Sogessur, Fran¬finance, etc.) and Crédit du Nord have been surveying representative samples of their respective customers as well as among those of the top 11 French banks every year for some ten years now in order to assess their level of relative satisfaction.
-The customers polled express their overall and detailed level of satisfaction across every aspect of the banking relationship.
+Within each of the main France Retail Banking customer segments (individual, professional and corporate customers), Societe Generale, its specialised subsidiaries (Sogécap, Sogessur, Franfinance, etc.) and Credit du Nord have been surveying representative samples of their respective customers – as well as clients of the top 11 French banks – in order to assess their level of relative satisfaction.
+These polls reveal the overall and detailed level of customer satisfaction across every aspect of the banking relationship.

 With shareholders and investors